ckw017/ckw017.github.io/about.md

 If you're asking outside of the context of this website, perhaps it is nighttime in conjunction with a power outage.
 Or if you mean in a more metaphorical "the world seems so bleak" kind of way, I guess that's more of a perspective thing that maybe positive thinking might help with.
 I can't really give a better answer without more details.

-<a name="What-is-our-purpose?"></a>

----
-## What is our purpose?

-One of my peers in the Neuroecon lab asked me in the sense of "wait what are we supposed to be doing this week?"
-I didn't really have a specific answer at the time.

-In general though, I like to adhere to this philosophy:

-"*A purpose of human life, no matter who is controlling it, is to love whoever is around to be loved.*"

-― Kurt Vonnegut, *The Sirens of Titan*

-And occasionally:

-"*I tell you, we are here on Earth to fart around, and don't let anybody tell you different.*"

-― Also Kurt Vonnegut, *A Man Without a Country*

 <a name="Class-recommendations?"></a>

 ---